react-component/slider/SECURITY.md

 # Security Policy
-TODO:  Publish a security policy so users know the process for reporting vulnerabilities and expectations on fixes.
+TODO:  Publish a security policy, so users know the process for reporting vulnerabilities and expectations on fixes.

 ## Supported Versions